Competence

 Each sector above is requested to establish a diverse working group comprising of:

-This collaborative group is then tasked with crafting a competence framework utilising the Competence Instruction Manual, with a stipulated timeframe of 6 months for completion.
+This collaborative group is then tasked with crafting a competence framework, utilising the Competence Instruction Manual and with the support of a CITB Developer (if in scope), with a structured timeframe for completion.

 Envelope, Engineering Services and Interiors Super Sectors have launched, with Civils and Structures to launch by mid-2024.